Antisymmetry

-In linguistics, antisymmetry is a syntactic theory presented in Richard S. Kayne's 1994 monograph The Antisymmetry of Syntax.
-It asserts that grammatical hierarchies in natural language follow a universal order, namely specifier-head-complement branching order.
-The theory is built on the foundation of X-bar theory.
-Kayne hypothesizes that all phrases whose surface order is not specifier-head-complement have undergone syntactic movements that disrupt this underlying order.
-Others have posited specifier-complement-head as the basic word order.
+In linguistics, antisymmetry, is a theory of syntax described in Richard S. Kayne's 1994 book The Antisymmetry of Syntax.
+Building upon X-bar theory, it proposes a universal, fundamental word order for phrases (branching) across languages: specifier-head-complement.
+This means a phrase typically starts with an introductory element (specifier), followed by the core (head, often a verb or noun), and then additional information (complement).
+The theory argues that any sentence structure that deviates from this order results from rearrangements (syntactic movements) of this underlying structure.
+For instance, a sentence like "Eat the cake quickly" might be analyzed as a rearrangement of a more basic specifier-head-complement structure "Quickly eat the cake".

-Antisymmetry as a principle of word order is reliant on X-bar notions such as specifier and complement, the existence of order-altering mechanisms such as movement, and disputed by constituency structure theories (as opposed to dependency structure theories).
+While Kayne proposes specifier-head-complement as the base order, some linguists have suggested alternative base orders, such as specifier-complement-head.
+Antisymmetry is reliant on x-bar notions, which are disputed by constituency structure theories (as opposed to dependency structure theories).

+This framework is important for syntacticians as it offers a restrictive theory of possible sentence structures, potentially explaining cross-linguistic variations in word order and constraining the range of grammatical analyses.

 Asymmetric c-command

 C-command is a relation between tree nodes, as defined by Tanya Reinhart.
 Kayne uses a simple definition of c-command based on the "first node up".
 However, the definition is complicated by his use of a "segment/category" distinction.
 Two directly connected nodes that have the same label are "segments" of a single "category".
 A category "excludes" all categories not "dominated" by all its segments.
 A "c-commands" B if every category that dominates A also dominates B, and A excludes B. The following tree illustrates these concepts:

 AP1 and AP2 are both segments of a single category.
 AP does not c-command BP because it does not exclude BP.
 CP does not c-command BP because both segments of AP do not dominate BP (so it is not the case that every category that dominates CP dominates BP).
 BP c-commands CP and A. A c-commands C. The definitions above may perhaps be thought to allow BP to c-command AP, but a c-command relation is not usually assumed to hold between two such categories, and for the purposes of antisymmetry, the question of whether BP c-commands AP is in fact moot.

 (The above is not an exhaustive list of c-command relations in the tree, but covers all of those that are significant in the following exposition.)

 Asymmetric c-command is the relation that holds between two categories, A and B, if A c-commands B but B does not c-command A.